 PiCAT Test Prep: How to Prepare for the At-Home Army ASVAB

 Your recruiter just sent you a link to the PiCAT.
-You have 30 days before it expires, and you may not be entirely sure what you’re about to take or what happens afterward.
+You have 30 days before it expires, and you may not be entirely sure what you are about to take or what happens afterward.
 This guide covers exactly that: what the PiCAT is, how the verification test works, what you need to study, and how to pace yourself so your scores hold up at MEPS.

 What the PiCAT actually is